Ben Roethlisberger officially announces his retirement from the NFL

 He was elected to Pro Bowl six times, and won the award for Offensive Rookie of the Year in 2004.
 He led the league in passing yards twice in his career, in the 2014 and 2018 seasons.

-in playoffs, Roethlisberger he completed 498 of 788 passing attempts, with 36 touchdowns against 28 interceptions. led to the Steelers to three appearances superbowl, triumphing in the XL and XLIII editions, and falling in the XLV edition.
+in playoffs, Roethlisberger he completed 498 of 788 passing attempts, with 36 touchdowns against 28 interceptions.
+He led the Steelers to three appearances superbowltriumphing in the XL and XLIII editions, and falling in the XLV edition.

 Roethlisberger he ranks fifth on the all-time list for passing yards in league history, and eighth on the all-time list for touchdown passes.

-The official announcement of the withdrawal of Roethlisberger comes as no surprise, after he said, prior to his Week 17 game against the cleveland browns, that “all signs point to it could be'”, his last match in Heinz Field.
+The official announcement of the withdrawal of Roethlisberger comes as no surprise, after he said, prior to his Week 17 game against the cleveland brownsthat “all signs point to it could be'”, his last game in Heinz Field.
 At the end of that game, the quarterback walked around the field to say goodbye to the fans of pittsburgh.

 Before the game against the chiefs, Roethlisberger said, “I would assume, as a group, you understand that we probably shouldn’t be here.
 We’re probably not a very good football team.
 Of the 14 teams that are in, I think we’re probably No. 14.
 We’re probably underdogs of 20 points, and we’re going against the best team.
 I know they’re not the top seed, obviously, but they’re the No. 1 team to have won the AFC in the last couple of years, probably the best team in the league.